Dear Calaguas, You Are So Worth It…

 I’m publishing some of what I wrote in my travel notebook,

 “I think describing this place as “magayon” is an understatement.
 Clara, my travel buddy can’t seem to find a perfect way to describe this piece of paradise.
-Oh yes, she said that this is “the most beautiful I ever seen”… Calaguas is so magnificent.
-Last night we are just lying on the beach and trying to count the stars (this is the most stars I’ve seen so far).
-We saw some fireflies and we enjoyed the night as the waves serenade us before we went to sleeps… We woke up around 6:00am, with the quarter moon about to say goodbye and the orange sun begin to peep.
+Oh yes, she said that “the most beautiful I ever seen”… Calaguas is so magnificent.
+Last night we were just lying on the beach and trying to count the stars (this is the most stars I’ve seen so far).
+We saw some fireflies and enjoyed the night as the waves serenade us before we went to sleep… We woke up around 6:00am, with the quarter moon about to say goodbye and the orange sun begin to peep.
 I really don’t mind waking up each day of my life with this view.”

 Peace.